surifirstpin/biplus_documentation/version.1/SQL Runner.md

 ## Sort Result

-In your query result you can sort the data retreived in ascending o
+In your query result you can view the data ascending or descending order by applying sorting. to enable sorting Click on column header